• Skip to primary navigation

 Fintech is poised to revolutionize the financial sector globally with modern offerings that include several banking-adjacent services.
 With Fintech solutions becoming increasingly accessible and faster than traditional financial channels, their disruptive approach creates a shortfall in regulatory compliance, making a compliance expert an indispensable part of Fintech to ensure robust compliance.

 The Fintech approach to regulatory compliance can help deliver long-term business benefits and provide faster services than traditional banking channels while ensuring compliance.
-The key responsibilities of a compliance expert in the emerging Fintech landscape are:

 • Delivering regulatory compliance advice on areas of compliance that entail anti-bribery, licensing, and reporting requirements